saxix/django-adminfilters/README.md

 ====

-Filters management (save/retrieve), is handled by an optional application `adminfilters.depot` that, to be less invasive as possible, it uses GET method to save filter definition to the database, When you use `FilterDepotManager` to save a filter the call is *idempotent* but not *safe*.
+Filters management (save/retrieve), is handled by an optional application `adminfilters.depot` that, due to the Django filters internal design, it uses GET method to save filter definition to the database.
+When you use `FilterDepotManager` to save a filter, the call is *idempotent* but not *safe*.

 Usage examples
 ==============